alttch/pyaltt/README.md

 FunctionCollection
 ==================

-Collect and run a pack of functions
+Collects and executes a pack of functions

 Usage example: